top of page

 - Sigma MC-11 adapter (E Mount to Canon EF)

 - Lights, sound, etc. available.
-Request the list for my full kit here.
+Full filmmaking kits - request the list for my full kit here.

 GVAA RATE GUIDE (an industry standard guide for rates)